-To obtain unconditional admission into the M.B.A. program, students must meet one of the following formula requirements:
+To obtain unconditional admission into the MBA program, students must meet one of the following formula requirements:

-200 times the grade-point average on the initial undergraduate degree plus the GMAT score is equal to or greater than a total of 950 points;
+200 times the undergraduate GPA on the initial under-graduate degree plus the GMAT score is equal to or greater than a total of 950 points.
+As a requirement for admission, a minimum acceptable GMAT score of 400 is required.
+This is in addition to the current formula score.

-200 times the grade-point average on the last 64 hours attempted toward completion of the initial undergraduate degree plus the GMAT score is equal to or greater than a total of 1000 points.
+200 times the undergraduate GPA on the last 64 hours attempted toward completion of the initial undergraduate degree plus the GMAT score is equal to or greater than a total of 1000 points.